-It aims to prevent, diagnose and treat the body's functionnal disorders.
+It aims to prevent, diagnose and treat the body's functional disorders.

-Functionnals disorders are due to imbalance between the different systems of the body (musculoskeletal, neurological, digestive...) caracterized by somatic dysfunctions.
+Functional disorders are due to an imbalance between the different systems of the body (musculoskeletal, neurological, digestive...) characterized by somatic dysfunctions.

-The osteopath treats somatic dysfunctions that can include one or more of the following critera: sensibility, asymmetry of the bony marks, tissue's modification, and mobility's restriction.
+A visceral osteopath treats somatic dysfunctions that can include one or more of the following criteria: sensibility, asymmetry of the bony marks, tissue's modification, and mobility's restriction.

-The osteopathic approach considers the patient in is globality, including three spheres composing the body: physical, psychic and chemical.
+The osteopathic approach considers the patient in its globality, including three spheres composing the body: physical, psychic and chemical.

 The osteopath has a double role as the patient can consult both for curative or preventive purpose.

-On the curative side, the osteopath treats the different functionnal troubles that appear when the body can’t adapt anymore to life constraints.
+On the curative side, the osteopath treats the different functional troubles that appear when the body can’t adapt anymore to life constraints.

-On both sides it enables the patient to get back to his balance and improve his well-being.
+On both sides, the benefits of osteopathy include enabling the patient to get back to his balance and improve his well-being.

-Children below 16 years old must be accompanied by their parent or a legal guardian.
+Children below 16 years old must be accompanied by a parent or a legal guardian.